 Is Your Water Heater Actually Leaking?

-Before you start turning valves, it’s important to confirm the source of the water.
+Before you start turning valves, confirm the source.
 Not every puddle means your tank has failed.
-Sometimes, condensation or other plumbing issues are the real culprits.

-- Check for Condensation: In cold basements or during humid weather, condensation can form on the outside of the tank and drip down.
-Wipe it up and wait.
-If it doesn’t come back immediately, it might just be “sweat.”
+- Check for Condensation: In cold Ada County basements, condensation can form on the tank and drip down.
+Wipe it and wait; if it stays dry, it’s just “sweat.”

-- Look at the Pipes: Check the water supply lines above the unit.
-A loose joint or a leaky pipe fitting overhead can drip onto the water heater, making it look like the tank is leaking.
+- Look at the Pipes: Check the supply lines.
+A loose joint in Eagle or Meridian can drip onto the heater, mimicking a tank leak.

 - Turn Off the Water Supply: Locate the cold water shut-off valve above the water heater.
 It typically has a lever (ball valve) or a round wheel (gate valve).